Baltic First: Romanian F-16 Just Shot Down a Drone Over Estonia

 At 12:00 local time on May 19, an unidentified aircraft crossed into Estonian airspace from Russia.
 Fourteen minutes later it was a smoking crater south of the town of Põltsamaa.

-In between, two Romanian F-16s scrambled from Šiauliai Air Base in Lithuania, intercepted the drone, identified it visually, and fired a single air-to-air missile.
+In between, two Romanian F-16s from Šiauliai Air Base in Lithuania — already airborne on a routine training sortie — were retasked, intercepted the drone, identified it visually, and fired a single air-to-air missile.
 The unmanned intruder went down at 12:14.

-It is the first time in NATO’s history that an Allied fighter has shot down an unmanned aircraft over the sovereign airspace of an Alliance member.
+It is the first time an Allied fighter has shot down an aircraft over Estonian airspace — though not a first in NATO’s history: Dutch F-35s and Polish F-16s downed Russian drones over Poland in September 2025.
 And the most uncomfortable detail of the whole episode is the question of whose drone it was.

 Why the Romanians, and Why Now